 It seems like ages since I’ve reached Joka but it’s been just six weeks.
 Terms last for six weeks followed by the much feared end-terms.
 The terms itself are hectic enough with a full load of classes and complex assignments to boot.
 Well, how could I forget the quizzes where my marks could probably be better represented on the binary scale?

 Time does not wait for anyone and before we knew it, our end-terms were upon us.
 When was the last exam that I had written?
 Forget it, when was the last time that I held a pen for 2 hours?
 Thinking back, I reached the conclusion that for all these years the keyboard was king and all that I had used the pen was for signing cheques from my ever depleting bank account.
 My freshly trained brain then started “problematizing” in order to find the actual problem.
 Eureka moment hits hard – you have to study and remember stuff before your writing even enters the picture.
+The weekend before the exam, I decided that it was high time for action.
+No IPL Finals, No NBA playoffs, No Formula 1 racing, No French Open – big time “sacrifices” for a born spectator like me.
+I picked up the books from my bookshelf and slowly organized them on to my study table which until then just had my laptop.

 My theory that the constant sight of the books would help me focus turned to be false.
 All it did was to help me channelize my energies towards ever increasing posts on Facebook.
 Nor was I the only one.
 Posts on Facebook multiplied exponentially leading to creation of new conjectures by the resident Gurus.
 Nobel prize winning stuff, surely.
 “Senti” songs from YouTube were pulled up and a new anthem was also adopted – “Bhaag Bhaag – D. K. Bose”